Cultural and Linguistic Diversity

 Emotional distress, mental illness, and suicide can affect anyone regardless of language, place of birth, religion or culture.

 Australia is a unique, rich and diverse society that is made up of a range of cultures, backgrounds, religions and ethnicities and it is these experiences that make our society what it is today.
 Every person deserves to live in a society that respects and promotes individuality, dignity and diversity and supports people to live a meaningful life.

 For many Australians however, experiences of discrimination, isolation or additional challenges due to their cultural background, ethnicity, religion or beliefs are prevalent and these experiences may have an impact on individual, family and community mental health and wellbeing.

-If you, or someone you care for is in need of support, please call Lifeline to speak to a trained Crisis Supporter on 13 11 14 (24 hours / 7 days) or text Lifeline on 0477 13 11 14 (12pm - midnight AEST, 7 nights).
+If you, or someone you care for is in need of support, please call Lifeline to speak to a trained Crisis Supporter on 13 11 14 (24 hours / 7 days) or text Lifeline on 0477 13 11 14 (24 hours / 7 days) or chat online (24 hours / 7 days).
 We are here to listen.
 Translated services are available.

 Embrace Multicultural Mental Health (the Embrace Project) is run by Mental Health Australia and provides a national focus on mental health and suicide prevention for people from culturally and linguistically diverse (CALD) backgrounds.
 It provides a national platform for Australian mental health services and multicultural communities to access resources, services and information in a culturally accessible format.